shantlr/keyforge/README.md

+# Keyforge

+Edit your qmk keymap and download a compiled firmware directly from your browser.

-# Setup local dev env
+## Setup local dev env

 1. Generate keymaps